gwpy/gwpy/docs/table/io.rst

    >>> t = EventTable.read('H1-Live-1234567890-4.hdf', format='hdf5.pycbc_live', columns=['end_time', 'snr', 'chisq'])

-Similarly to the :ref:`table-io-ligolw` format, some processed columns can be specified that are not included in the HDF5 files, but are created on-the-fly.
+Similarly to the :ref:`gwpy-table-io-ligolw` format, some processed columns can be specified that are not included in the HDF5 files, but are created on-the-fly.
 Supported processed columns are:

 - ``mchirp``